 The effects on the net pension asset / liability of changes in individual assumptions can be measured.
 For instance, a 0.1% increase in the discount rate assumption would result in a reduction in the pension liability of £11.838 million.
 However, the assumptions interact in complex ways.
-During 2022/23, the Council's actuaries advised that the net pension liability had moved by £285.354 million to a net asset position following an updating of assumptions.
+During 2022/23, the Council's actuaries advised that the net pension position had moved from a net liability of £55.995 million to a net surplus of £229.359 million, a movement of £285.354 million.
+However, by applying IAS 19 and the asset ceiling provision contained therein, the Council has recognised a pension liability of £20.917 million.